 Following the amendment period, the Broadband Team will review the amended applications for location IDs that appear in more than one proposal.
-The related applicants will be required to submit by-location project cost data for conflicting locations, total project cost data for non-conflicting locations, as well as provide information related to differences in affordability and speed to deployment in conflicting areas relative to their total proposed service area.
+The related applicants will be required to submit, by location, project cost data for conflicting locations, total project cost data for non-conflicting locations, as well as provide information related to differences in affordability and speed to deployment in conflicting areas relative to their total proposed service area.
 Location-specific data will be used to generate average cost information across any given overlapping service areas to use as the basis of comparison in the scoring process.
+See 2.4.6 for complete detail on application deconfliction.